gasserandreas/hosting.andreasgasser.com/documents/codebuild.md

 Branch filter: your desired build branch
 Build badge: yes

+### Primary source webhook events
+Webhook - optional: Rebuild every time a code change is pushed to this repository Event type: PUSH
+Start a build under these conditions
+- HEAD_REF - optional: ^refs/heads/_branch_$
+ (Note: don't miss the $ sign at the end)

 ### Environment: How to build
 Environment image: AWS managed
 type: Ubuntu --> node --> nodejs:10 (or higher)